bredelings/BAli-Phy/TODO/Stack.md

 }
 ```

-The evaluator cannot generate stack frames for this directly, because it does
+The evaluator cannot generate explicit stack frames for this directly, because
-not know ahead of time:
+it does not know ahead of time:

 - how many arguments the operation will evaluate;
 - whether each argument is used or forced;